King Kong in popular culture: 1950s to the 1970s

 The film was re-released in 1952, becoming one of the media events of that year.
 Time magazine named it "Movie of the Year".
 The film's studio RKO tried an experimental reissue of King Kong in the Midwest United States in 1952.
 In an unprecedented move they committed most of King Kong's promotional budget to television spots.
 The re-release was an enormous success, with the film attracting triple the usual business in its markets.
 This showed that television was a powerful tool for promotion.
 King Kong generated more box office receipts than the original 1933 release had.
 Theatre owners named it Picture of the Year.
 It was at this time that King Kong acquired its reputation as a popular culture phenomenon.
+In 1953, it became the first of more than 500 movies to be parodied by Mad.
+The sixth issue included a spoof by Harvey Kurtzman and Bill Elder titled "Ping Pong!"

-The two most significant spinoffs of King Kong in this period were Mighty Joe Young (1949) and Godzilla (1954).
-Godzilla was inspired by King Kong's popularity in Japan.
-Godzilla revived and reconfigured parts of the King Kong story more powerfully than any other spinoff has.
+The film became inspiration for other similar monster films like Mighty Joe Young (1949) and Godzilla (1954).
+Godzilla was inspired by King Kong's popularity in Japan and the film revived and reconfigured parts of the King Kong story more powerfully than any other film has.
 RKO theatrically re-released King Kong for the last time in 1956.

 King Kong was sold to television after the conclusion of the 1956 release.
 One channel in New York showed the film seventeen times in a single week, with each showing topping the ratings.
 From then on, the film was a television mainstay that captured many new fans.

-There is a reference to the real-world revival and massive success of King Kong in the 1950s in the 1959 movie A Summer Place.
-In the movie, two teenagers, Molly and Johnny, tell their parents that they are going to a classic movie showing of King Kong, when they are actually going to an abandoned lookout.
-Molly calls King Kong "one of those wonderful old horror numbers."
-Johnny frets that if he doesn't watch the movie, he might not be able to answer his parents' questions, but Molly tells him, "It's kind of sad dreams If anybody asks, just tell 'em about the end.
-That's the part everybody remembers.".
+There is a reference to the real-world revival and massive success of King Kong in the 1950s in the 1959 film A Summer Place.
+In the film, two teenagers, Molly and Johnny, tell their parents that they are going to a classic movie showing of King Kong, when they are actually going to an abandoned lookout.
+Molly calls King Kong "one of those wonderful old horror numbers".
+Johnny frets that if he doesn't watch the movie, he might not be able to answer his parents' questions, but Molly tells him, "It's kind of sad dreams if anybody asks, just tell 'em about the end.
+That's the part everybody remembers".
 In 1974's Herbie Rides Again Alonzo Hawk has been having nightmares about Herbie.
 During his nightmare sequence there is a King Kong-themed dream.
 Alonzo dreams he's Kong with Herbie-like planes flying around him and squirting oil until he falls off the Empire State Building.
-In a Superman story, an ape grew to giant size and gained kryptonite vision due to meteors of kryptonite and uranium, and was called Titano the Super-Ape.
+In a Superman comic book story, an ape grew to giant size and gained kryptonite vision due to meteors of kryptonite and uranium, and was called Titano the Super-Ape.
 This ape had a liking to Lois Lane, and in one story climbed up the Daily Planet building.